slowernews/wisdom-tldr/chapters/introduction.md

 > *"Waking up to who you are requires letting go of who you imagine yourself to be."
 -- Alan Watts*

+> *"You are what you do, not what you say you’ll do."
+-- Carl Jung*

+> *"What we think, we become."
+-- Buddha*

+> *"You become what you think about all day long."
+-- Ralph Waldo Emerson*

 > *"Action expresses priorities."
 -- Mahatma Ghandi*

 No matter where you are in your life, you have the power to change everything in an instant.
 Most won't.
 There is no coming to consciousness without pain.
-To be real you need to be vulnerable.
-People will do anything to avoid facing their own soul.
+To be real you need to be vulnerable and we do anything to avoid facing our own soul.

 Your actions reveal your real values.
 Not what you say, not what you believe.
 How you do anything is how you do everything.
 You are your options.
 Ultimately you are your choices.